The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 The experts in the car industry have known it for a long time: investing a lot of money in the development of cars that hardly anyone wants and whose contribution to the carbon footprint is rather modest seemed illogical for a long time.

-And that will be, as the American says, the next “shitshow” – and it will be announced.
-Because the Chinese have even more weapons in their “arsenal of revenge”: many top German cars only exist because China supplies the volume to spread the development costs.
-Just think of the Audi A8, the brand’s flagship: without demand from China, the car would simply not exist.
+And that will be, as the American says, the next "shitshow " - also with announcement.
+Because the Chinese have even more weapons in their "arsenal of revenge": many top German cars only exist because China supplies the volume to spread the development costs.
+Just think of the Audi A8, the brand's flagship: without demand from China, the car would simply not exist.
 And China is the growth market of the future, not Europe.
 So if the Chinese resist the punitive tariffs, it will be existentially painful for all German manufacturers.

-That is not a guess.
+That's not a guess.
 We already know that.

-Almost all options have been exhausted
+Almost all options have been exhausted.

-Managers in the automotive industry are used to success and to problems simply being “bulldozed away”: I was in Wolfsburg on the day when Volkswagen transferred 22 billion dollars to the US government as part of the settlement in the diesel crisis.
+Managers in the automotive industry are used to success and to problems simply being "bulldozed away": I was in Wolfsburg the day Volkswagen transferred 22 billion dollars to the US government as part of the settlement in the diesel crisis.
 It was business as usual at the Wolfsburg plant.
-Not a single light bulb flickered that day
+Not a single light bulb flickered that day.

-Today it’s different.
+It's different today.
 And everyone knows it: diesel, electric and China have emptied the coffers and driven up debt.

 Our hero, the German car industry, is in dire straits.

-What options do top managers have?
+What options do the top managers have?

 More sales are almost hopeless.
 The markets are saturated.
 The core market of Germany and many other countries are on the brink of recession.
 With Renault and Stellantis, the competition in the mass market is no longer as sleepy as it was a few years ago.
 The Chinese are also taking a big slice of the cake.